Ninja-Squad/rare-basket/doc/authentication.md

 3. The user logs in by entering the user name and password
 4. Keycloak sends the user back to the rare-basket frontend, with query parameters in the URL
 5. The frontend uses these query parameters to extract the information needed to get an access token
-6. The frontend, using AJAX, requests the access token, and the user information, to the Keycloak server
+6. The frontend, using AJAX, requests the access token, to the Keycloak server
-7. The authentication is now done, and the user information and token is stored in local storage.
+7. The authentication is now done, and the token is stored in local storage.
    An Angular http interceptor sends the token inside the `Authorization` header in every HTTP request sent to the backend
 8. The backend extracts and verifies the token from the `Authorization` header, in order to know who sent the request.
    If the request is not authenticated and needs to be, a 401 error response is sent back.